zilahir/petstore/README.md

 ### Test

-To demonstraate testing in nodejs world, I have been using `Jest`.
+To demonstrate testing in nodejs world, I have been using `Jest`.

 The testcases can be found at `packages/server/tests`